opencoconut/coconutjs/README.md

 ## Usage

 The library needs you to set your API key which can be found in your [dashboard](https://app.coconut.co/api).
-Webhook URL and storage settings are optional but are very convenient because you set them only once.
+Notification and storage settings are optional but are very convenient because you set them only once.

 ```javascript
 const Coconut = require('coconutjs');